Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

 ### Using Prometheus

-The [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) provides all the information you need to get Prometheus setup and ready to integrate with Tessera.
+The [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) provides information to set up Prometheus to integrate with Tessera.
 The [Prometheus First Steps](https://prometheus.io/docs/introduction/first_steps/) is a good starting point.
 A summary of the steps to store Tessera metrics in a Prometheus database are as follows: